 Bryant, F. & Veroff, J. (2007).
 Savoring: A new model of positive experience.
 Mahwah, NJ: Lawrence Erlbaum Associates.

-Participants who were encouraged to maintain a positive focus during daily walks for one week reported a greater increase in happiness at the end of the week, compared to participants who were encouraged to maintain a negative or neutral focus during their walks.
+American participants who were encouraged to maintain a positive focus during daily walks for one week reported a greater increase in happiness at the end of the week, compared to participants who were encouraged to maintain a negative or neutral focus during their walks.

 Taking the time to “stop and smell the roses”—what researchers call “savoring”—can enhance happiness and boost feelings of appreciation and gratitude.
 Savoring helps us deepen the impact that positive events have on our emotional lives—rather than just slipping from our awareness, or failing to register in the first place, these events sink into our minds and stay with us long after they are over.
 By becoming more attuned to our surroundings, we may also be more likely to connect with the people around us, even if it’s just to share a smile